 Things were going to be okay.
 I guess somewhere between drop-kicking Tayler and folding Rachel’s number into my pocket I had decided that I did want to live.
 I couldn’t believe I even thought about making myself not live.
 What the fuck was I thinking?
 I mean, there’s always a reason to think that your life sucks.
 For me, I felt abandoned by my best friends and angry that everyone was changing into these different people while I was still the same.
 But could I really justify my rationalization?

 Both Zack and Petey were just trying to better themselves; I couldn’t be upset with that.
 If anything, maybe I should have been trying to do the same.
 People grow up and it’s unrealistic to think that we’d be roaming the streets together forever.
 Even if we could, did I really even want to?
 And as for watching everyone get married and have kids—Sure, I felt a little behind the 8ball, but what was the rush?
-I had all the freedom in the world right now and it wasn’t so bad.
+I had all the freedom in the world and it wasn’t so bad.

 Besides, if I hadn’t grew up to be a fuck up I wouldn’t still have been working in the restaurant, which means I would have never met Spinz, which means Spinz probably would have shot me in the fucking head that night, which means Rachel would have never let me walk her home and given me her number.

 I guess sometimes you so badly want to be someone else that you forget how important your role is in this crazy thing called life.
 Maybe sometimes the sun gets jealous of the moon because it gets to see all those beautiful stars every night.
 Perhaps the moon gets jealous of the sun because it never gets to experience the warmth that it provides.
 Black people envy white people because they get all the breaks, white people envy black people because they have huge fucking dicks…